Roles and committees

-I am currently revising my PhD thesis into a monograph, tentatively titled The Autographic Imagination: Signature and Literature after James Joyce.
+I am also currently revising my PhD thesis into a monograph, titled The Autographic Imagination: Signature and Literature after James Joyce.
 My project examines a twentieth-century lineage of writers and poets concerned with signatory inscription.
 By this, I mean the writing, tracing, branding, embossing, tattooing, or engraving of the name of a person or place onto various kinds of surfaces, as well as other forms of marking that approximate autography.
 My contention is that James Joyce’s novels demonstrate an explicit, underexplored concern with signature and the different imaginary investments (erotic, legal, preservative) that accompany its presence in the world.
-In Joyce’s wake, Samuel Beckett, Seamus Heaney, and Don DeLillo all produce texts that both engage with Joyce’s novels and think carefully about the potential of the signature as a material object.
+In Joyce’s wake, Samuel Beckett, Seamus Heaney, Don DeLillo, and Zadie Smith all produce texts that both engage with Joyce’s novels and think carefully about the potential of the signature as a material object.

-'Tirades of Abuse: Marryat's Jacob Faithful and Joyce's "Counterparts"', Notes and Queries, forthcoming September 2018.
+'Tirades of Abuse: Marryat's Jacob Faithful and Joyce's "Counterparts"', Notes and Queries, September 2018.

 'Heaney, Joyce: Namings and Nation', Essays in Criticism 68.2 (April 2018), 234-258.

 'Toponyms, Transportation, and the Etymological Imagination', Modernism/modernity Print+ 3.1 (March 2018).

 'Beckett's Vessels and the Animation of Containers', Journal of Modern Literature, 40.4, 75-89.